 Welcome to Fabulous Las Vegas Sign -- Erected in 1959, this colorfully lit neon sign is probably the most iconic and most photographed attraction in Las Vegas.
 Located in the median of Las Vegas Boulevard about a mile south of Mandalay Bay, visiting was made easier a few years back with the addition of a parking lot, which means you no longer need to play chicken with oncoming traffic to get to it.
 It has no formal address, but GPS users should use 5200 Las Vegas Blvd.
 S. to get in the vicinity.
 The lot is open 24 hours, but go at night when it’s all lit up for the best photo opportunities.

-Wynn Lake of Dreams (in Wynn Las Vegas) -- This is the most peculiar of the "free" shows in several ways: It's not easily defined (not dancing fountains, not a parade in the sky), and it's not easily seen.
-The 150-foot-tall mountain, complete with mature trees saved from the old Desert Inn golf course, plus several waterfalls, cannot be seen in its entirety from anywhere other than the hotel rooms facing west.
-The show itself can be watched only if you are dining or drinking in one of the lakeside restaurants or bars, or from a small viewing platform set above those venues on the casino level.
-Nab a coveted spot there or else pay double (or more) digits to dine or drink while waiting for the shows.
+Wynn Lake of Dreams (in Wynn Las Vegas) -- Masked as it is from the street by a 150-foot-tall “mountain,” this light, laser, fog, and special-effect show can only be seen from select areas inside the hotel, mostly in bars requiring you to buy expensive drinks.
 Should you bother?
 Maybe.
-Basically, twice an hour, the lake lights up with pretty colors, cued to tunes ranging from classical to Louis Armstrong for "interludes."
+Basically, twice an hour, a lake lights up with pretty colors, cued to tunes ranging from classical to Louis Armstrong for “interludes.”
 At the top of the hour are bigger extravaganzas of weird hologram erotic-psychedelic images projected on the wall waterfall, while shapes and puppets pop out for even more weird action, with some rather adult imagery at times.
 Shows are every 30 minutes, from 6pm to midnight.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.